mscurtescu/secevent/draft-scurtescu-secevent-simple-control-plane.md

 Subjects {#subjects}
 --------------------
-Each stream has a set of subjects, entities or objects about which the event transmitter may transmit events over the stream.
-Event receivers can manipulate this set to manage which subjects they may receive events about over the stream.
+An Event Receiver can indicate to an Event Transmitter whether or not the receiver wants to receive events about a particular subject by "adding" or "removing" that subject to the Event Stream, respectively.

 ### Adding a Subject to a Stream
-When a receiver wants to signal to a transmitter that they wish to receive events about a particular subject over a stream, the receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's resource, containing in the body a Subject Identifier Object identifying the subject to be added.
-On a successful response, the transmitter responds with an empty 200 OK response.
+To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the `/add-subjects` endpoint under the stream's Management Endpoint, containing in the body a Subject Identifier Object identifying the subject to be added.
+On a successful response, the Event Transmitter responds with an empty 200 OK response.

-The transmitter MAY choose to silently ignore the request, for example if the subject has previously indicated to the transmitter that they do not want events to be transmitted to the receiver.
+The Event Transmitter MAY choose to silently ignore the request, for example if the subject has previously indicated to the transmitter that they do not want events to be transmitted to the Event Receiver.
 In this case, the transmitter MUST return an empty 200 OK response, and MUST NOT indicate to the receiver that the request was ignored.

 <<TODO: Errors>>